zhuhanming/coding-questions-telegram-bot/README.md

 `/week`: To see a summary of how many questions each chat group member has completed this week.

+`/last_week`: To see a summary of how many questions each chat group member has completed last week.

 `/week_detailed`: To see a detailed list of the questions that each chat group member has completed this week.

 `/month`: To see a summary of how many questions each chat group member has completed this month.